The Ashes are Not the End: Finding God's Mercy in your Hardest Moments

 Even though God had forgiven me for all the things that I had done that I felt shame and regret over, I hadn’t yet forgiven myself.

-I will still holding myself over the coals believing that I was shameful and unworthy.
+I was still holding myself over the coals believing that I was shameful and unworthy.

 I knew that what happened to me all those years ago was not my fault, but I was continuing to live in the regret of all the decisions I chose to make after it happened.